dgahagan/CovidFaceShield/README.md

 - The strap is made from common Velcro.
 Link [Monoprice 3-Pack Hook & Loop Fastening Tape 5 Yard/roll, 0.75-inch, Black-(121887), 3 Piece](https://www.amazon.com/gp/product/B06WW3LSLT/)

 ### Supplies Needed
 I am still trying to find the best material to use as the clear face shield potion.
-I am not totally pleased with the clarity and flimsyness of the laminate material.
+I am not totally pleased with the clarity and flimsiness of the laminate material.
 If you have any materials that may work better please send me an email at the link below.

 QR Code for this page